james-simone/tutorial-Wilson-AI/docs/index.md

 This batch job will potentially sharing a worker with other jobs since the default is non-exclusive scheduling for GPU workers, and the request does not ask for all available node resources.
-Once a suitable node is avialable, a bash shell prompt will be given on a worker.
-You can then type interactive commands on the
+Once a suitable node is avialable, a bash shell will start on the worker.
+You can then type interactive commands that run on the
 GPU worker.
 For example, the command [nvidia-smi](https://developer.nvidia.com/nvidia-system-management-interface) will show this job is assigned one GPU
 ```